marceloneil/contest/README.md

 __Dont.__

 My code is <u>the worst</u>.
 It's a bad as using your bricked Blackberry to knife butter.
+(This joke won't age well)

 I program competitively improve my skills as a programmer... not to tutor others.
 If you do wish to discover AMAZING code, type "tourist" into google and *faint* in awe.